 Enter a new age of targeted marketing opportunities - Influencer marketing is rapidly expanding and the opportunity to have a product or a trip or a brand advertised in a way that feels authentic to both the influencers and the followers, is essential.
 Nobody likes getting spammed with items that they’re constantly being told to buy.
 Targeted ads and collaborations through social media influencers feel authentic… and in an age where trust and engagement with the consumer is demanded, authenticity and social acceptance is everything!
 Simply put; followers trust the opinions of the influencers they follow and rely on them for recommendations.
 In fact, people nearly trust the influencers they follow, as much as their friends.
 This is why some influencers create multiple Youtube channels, or have many Instagram pages.
 They use each account to appeal to a specific audience and don’t ruin the existing relationships they have with their followers on each account.

 Creators and influencers have a massive reach to people who all love the same things they do, or simply post about.
-Expansion of social platforms has created a beautiful thing; a place for everyday people to become celebrities on the internet.
+Expansion of social platforms has created a place for everyday people to become celebrities on the internet.
 Before, celebrity status was restricted to movie stars, and music artists.
 Advertising with these stars took a lot of money, and the proper connections for introduction.
 As a result, advertisement was restricted to commercials and ads for large companies who could afford it.
 Social media influencers allow for all companies, small and large, to focus on niche markets to distribute awareness of their products or services.
 This has increased the efficiency of the ad market as a whole with influencers at the core.
 Using the same existing budgets that would have only been able to reach one massive audience, you can break that audience up into a focused group of people who love the niche of what that influencer distributes as content.

 This presents a significant opportunity in the age of information for brands and marketers to piggyback on the shoulders of internet celebrities and focus on the people that will be far more likely to buy their products.
 Not only can they have an immensely targeted audience, but they can also collaborate with professionals that really know how to make their audiences happy.
 Influencers are the key to reaching the right people, in the right way.